-With just two simple ingredients, Smoked Butternut Squash is a simple, delicious side dish recipe to make.
+Smoked Butternut Squash is an easy, delicious side dish recipe to make with only a few simple ingredients.
 Perfect for eating as is or using the soft squash to blend into a creamy and delicious squash soup.

-The flavor of butternut squash is one of the best.
-Not only does it have its natural sweetness, but it just has a buttery flavor as well.
-It's one of my favorite vegetables to cook easily because it's fast and versatile.
+The flavor of butternut squash is irresistible.
+It's one of my favorite winter vegetables to cook because it's versatile.
 Who knew that this smoked butternut squash recipe was going to be one of my favorite things to cook on the grill?

-Add a bit of butter and some kosher salt, and you've got the perfect side dish that will pair with literally just about anything.
-Minim prep time also means that this is a simple squash recipe that you can prep, cook, and enjoy - just about that fast, too!
+Add a bit of butter and some kosher salt, and you've got the perfect side dish that will pair with anything.
+Minimum prep time also means that this is a simple squash recipe that you can prep, cook, and enjoy - just about that fast, too!

 Speaking of fast recipes, be sure to check out my Grilled Delicata Squash.
 While it's "technically" another grilled squash recipe, it has its own uniquely delicious taste.